depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 Additionally, this would not have been possible without the generous support of Prof. Joan Bruna and his class at NYU, [The Mathematics of Deep Learning](https://github.com/joanbruna/MathsDL-spring18).
-Special thanks to him, as well as Martin Arjovsky, my colleague in leading this recitation, as well as my fellow students Ojas Deshpande, Anant Gupta, Xintian Han, Sanyam Kapoor, Chen Li, Yixiang Luo, Chirag Maheshwari, Zsolt Pajor-Gyulai, Roberta Raileanu, Ryan Saxe, and Liang Zhuo.
+Special thanks to him, as well as Martin Arjovsky, my colleague in leading this recitation, and my fellow students Ojas Deshpande, Anant Gupta, Xintian Han, Sanyam Kapoor, Chen Li, Yixiang Luo, Chirag Maheshwari, Zsolt Pajor-Gyulai, Roberta Raileanu, Ryan Saxe, and Liang Zhuo.